Daily Office Readings for Thursday after the First Sunday of Lent: Year 2

 “Which is easier, to say to the paralytic, “Your sins are forgiven”, or to say, “Stand up and take your mat and walk”?
 (Mark 2: 9)

-Even today, in most cases, medical science is not able to restore nerve tissue that enables a paralyzed person to walk again when that nerve has been severed.
+Even today, in most cases, medical science is not able to restore nerve tissue that would enable a paralyzed person to walk again when that nerve has been severed.
 So forgiving others, while not impossible, is the easier of the two.

-Forgiveness can be taught in the family but often a household will tend to see the incident the same way and forgiveness is hard to come by.
+Forgiveness can be taught in the family but often a household will tend to see the incident the same way as their offending member reports it, thus making forgiveness hard to come by.
+Forgiveness can be hard to come by internationally also.
+Sometimes cruelty can paralyze even nations who are crippled by their own ideas of what they think is “rightfully” theirs as in the Russia, Ukraine war.

-We should practice forgiveness individually.
-But perhaps it starts in our spiritual families.
-The continual reading, studying, discussing and, above all, praying and practicing, forgiveness will help all of us to at least look at the healing power of forgiveness.
-But folks, you have to want it.
+We should practice forgiveness individually, nationally and internationally.
+Perhaps it starts in our spiritual families.
+The continual reading, studying, discussing and, above all, praying and practicing, forgiveness, will help all of us to at least look at the healing power of forgiveness.
+I pray that Russian leaders find it in their hearts to turn from their ways of cruelty and ask for forgiveness.